MartinMenev/ShopLizt/README.md

  - <strong>My Shopping list</strong>

+    - My shopping list
+      - review your item list
+      - add new item (from Navigation bar)
+      - move up/down items so that you can order based on your criterias
+      - delete item
+      - edit the item text
+      - mark (as done) each item when you buy it in the store

+    - History of bought products (section)
+      - when you mark an item as "Bought", it goes to History table, where you can add it to your shopping list again
+      - Reuse button-  easily prepare your product list for your next shopping by reviewing the last products you have bought (ordered by recent date)
+		  - delete item from your History list

  - <strong>My Collection</strong>

+      - Users can view their own created recipes and also the receipes they have saved as Favorites

  - <strong>Recipes</strong>

+    - Pictures: users can add multiple pictures to their own receipes
+    - Description: users can add and edit the recipe description
+    - Ingredients:
+        - users can list the needed products for the recipe
+        - other users can add these products to their shopping list, if they decide to cook with recipe
+    - Filter by Categories - users can filter recipes by Category
+    - Search Recipe - users can search (input free text) in all existing recipes and find each recipe containing this text in its title or desciption
+    - Owners of the recipes can delete the recipe

  - <strong>Comments</strong>

+      - users can post comment to each recipe
+      - Rating - when posting a comment, users should rate the recipe (1-5)
+      - Last 3 comments are visible below the recipe content
+      - There is an option to view all comments for the recipe

  - <strong>Administration</strong>

+      - Admin user(s) can edit all recipes
+      -	Admin user(s) can review all new added comments and should approve or delete any inappropriate comments
+      -	Admin user(s) receive daily emails if there are new added comments, awaitng approval
+      -	Admin user(s) can access the user list (usernames) and can add an Admin role to more users, if needed.

  - <strong>Profile</strong>

+      - users can view their profile (username, registered email, roles)
+      - users can edit their username, email or change their password
+      - users can add an image to their profile

  - <strong>Language</strong>
     - there is an option to change the language (English - Bulgarian)